iifl-logo

 Selection and procedure for nomination and appointment of Directors

-The NRC is responsible for developing competency requirements for the Board based on the industry and strategy of the Company.
-The Board composition analysis reflects in-depth understanding of the Company, including its strategies, environment, operations, financial condition and compliance requirements.
+The Nomination and Remuneration Committee (NRC) is responsible for developing competency requirements for the Board based on the industry and strategy of the Company.
+The Board composition analysis reflects in-depth understanding of the Company, including its strategies, environment, operations, financial conditions and compliance requirements.
 The NRC conducts a gap analysis to refresh the Board on a periodic basis, including each time a directors appointment or re-appointment is required.
 The NRC reviews and vets the profiles of potential candidates vis-?-vis the required competencies, undertakes due diligence and meeting potential candidates, prior to making recommendations of their nomination to the Board.

 Criteria for determining qualifications, positive attributes and independence of a Director